dglaeser/xpress/README.md

 ## Vectors and tensors

-Besides tensorial expressions, you can also define tensors or vectors, which are leaf symbols of your expression (which again contain sub-symbols).
-For instance, let's define a tensor and a vector symbol and compute the matrix-vector product:
+Besides tensorial expressions, you can also define tensors or vectors, which act as leaf symbols of expressions (which again contain sub-symbols).
+For instance, let's define a tensor and a vector and compute the matrix-vector product:

 ```cpp <!-- {{xpress-vecandtens-snippet}} -->
 tensor T{shape<2, 2>};